anonymoushacker7/wiziq-authbase/README.md

-//Note :  in this example we used request package but you can use your logic to post this parameter var request = require('request');
+//Note :  in this example we used request package but you can use your logic to post this parameter
+// Make sure you have installed request package from the npmjs.com as a node module var request = require('request');
 var  requestParameters = {
           access_key : access_key,